FelipeVillota/db-check-cocaine-seizures/README.md

 # db-check-cocaine-seizures
 This is a lightweight database management strategy for monitoring entries by the IC team in the shared Google Sheet "incautaciones cocaina 01-02".

-It is designed to support weekly governance workflows by checking for formatting errors, invalid values, and data quality issues.
-It is multifunctional, based on the create-read-update-delete logic: it can flag problematic cells directly within the Google Sheet, make corrections and generate validation reports as needed.
+It is designed to support weekly governance workflows by checking for formatting errors, invalid values, data quality issues and more.

 ## Why?
 The spreadsheet is where the data lives.
 It remains a collaborative work in progress, shaped by multiple investigators.
 This tool acts like a back-end quality checkpoint:

 - Helps us keep the data and process trustworthy
 - Saves time
-- Complements Google Sheets basic validation -> we can enforce custom rules (e.g., logical dates, quantities, relationships, normalizations, etc)
+- Complements Google Sheets basic validation
-- Clear view of how well the sheet is maintained
-- Starting place for analysis and reporting
+- Facilitates timely team monitoring, analysis and reporting

 ### How does it work?

-This checkpoint can be adapted according to the database's goal or if specific tasks are demanded.
+This simple tool is multifunctional and can be adapted according to the database's goal or to specific tasks.
+It is based on the create-read-update-delete logic.

-Three basic approaches:
+Three main approaches:

 1. Define ALL the rules for columns -> Create functions per rule blocks -> Apply them row-wise, collect "violations"

 2. Just verify -> rules are handled in the spreadsheet

 3. A mix of both -> hybrid management

 In all the approaches we can flag or intervene directly as needed.